skberkeley/CNLDocs/docs/documentation/components/file_upload_component.md

 # `hilt.FileUploadComponent`

+_class_ `hilt.FileUploadComponent(expected_ext, label='', replace_existing=True)`

 A component used to accept user file uploads.

-After user submission, writes a copy of the uploaded file, and sets this component's value to be the path to that copy.
+After user submission, writes a copy of the uploaded file locally, and sets this component's value to be the path to that copy.

 `expected_ext` is enforced by the browser by adding an accept attribute to the input component.

 File Upload Component is rendered as the browser's default file input component.

 ### Attributes
+- `expected_ext : str` - The expected extension for files uploaded to this Component.
 - `label : str` - The label with instructions for the user, displayed as part of this Component.
-- `expected_ext : str` - The expected extension for files uploaded to this Component.
 - `value : str` - The path to the uploaded file.

-### Constructor
-`FileUploadComponent(expected_ext, label='', replace_existing=True)`

-Defines a FileUploadComponent with the given attributes to be shown on the user interface for this stage.

-- `expected_ext : str` - The expected extension for files uploaded to this Component.
-- `label : str` - The label with instructions for the user, displayed as part of this Component.
-Shows a default value if not provided.
-- `replace_existing : bool` - Whether files uploaded will replace previously uploaded files with the same name.
-Default True.

 ### Example usage
 An example of how to use a FileUploadComponent to capture a file path.